FormosanBank/FormosanBank/Corpora/Presidential_Apologies/CodeAndDocs/README.md

 ## Output Explaination

-All the output will be in the Final_XML folder.
+All the output will be in the XML folder.
 There will be a file for each of the languages in the FormosanBank XML format.